Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

         return vegetable
 ```

 In this case...type checkers would not complain.
 The erroneous type might be caught somewhere else in the code, or by a runtime test.
-However, I prefer to get all the help I can from tools before running tests - given that a better solution exists, let's learn how to implement it!
+However, I prefer to get all the help I can from tools before running tests - and there is, in fact, a solution which appeases type checkers and provides us with helpful early feedback.

 ## Generic vegetable peelers